 The researchers also met with the day care staff who were asked not to intervene when the kids’ spoke of boredom.

-What science says about the toys that kids need
+What science says about the toys a child should have

 The study cited above found that kids do quite well without toys.